1. When did the Environment Protection Authority Victoria (EPA) first attend the site of the illegal waste dump south of Kaniva?

 EPA will also undertake excavation works at some of the suspected sites of illegally dumped waste.
 Sub-soil testing will take place.

 7. Who pays to clean up the waste on the site?

-The Environment Protection Act 1970 allows the EPA to require certain classes of people, for example, people who appear to have abandoned or dumped industrial waste, to pay for clean-up measures reasonably required by the EPA.
-The EPA also has some power to conduct a clean-up itself, in which case, it may be able to seek compensation from a person who caused the waste to be dumped.
+The Environment Protection Act 1970 allows EPA to require certain classes of people, for example, people who appear to have abandoned or dumped industrial waste, to pay for cleanup measures reasonably required by EPA.
+EPA also has some power to conduct a cleanup itself, in which case, it may be able to seek compensation from a person who caused the waste to be dumped.

 Not yet.
 A cleanup plan cannot be designed or costed until the full scale and nature of the suspected waste is confirmed.